CoralVentures/coral_flutter/docs/bloc_patterns.md

       home_page.dart
 ```

 The `HomeC_SayHelloButton` will fire the `GreetingsEvent_SayHello`.
-Our GreetingsBloc will handles the event and perform a "double yield" of `GreetingsState`s.
+Our GreetingsBloc will handle the event and perform a "double yield" of `GreetingsState`s.
 The first state will be what our `HomeC_SayHelloStatusListener` will trigger a `snack bar` off of.
 The second state will reset the status back to idle, so we could potentially fire another snack bar in the future.

 Here is the say hello button: